koto-lang/koto/docs/language/maps.md

 check!
 99
 ```

-...and as an indented block:
+...or with _block syntax_ using indented entries.

 ```koto
 m =